AndyGrant/Ethereal/README.md

 # Ethereal

 Ethereal is a UCI compliant chess engine which uses a BitBoard board representation and an alpha beta pruning framework.
 Additionally, the engine uses the follow improvements to pruning, move ordering, and other time saving methods; Null move pruning, Razoring at pre-frontier and frontier nodes, Delta pruning in the quiescence search, Late move reductions in the main alpha beta algorithm, Null windows for principle variation searches, a transposition table, and finally, a killer move heuristic.
 This engine was originally developed to give myself a worthy opponent, but has since become a worthy opponent for other chess engines.
 This engine can compete with various engines in the lower rankings of the CCLR tier lists.
-Some of those results are noted at the bottom of this readme.
+Estimations of elo can be found at the bottom

 # History